Javascript Language

 6. Scope

-1. A var variable is scoped to the containing function, or script of not in a function.
+1. A var variable is scoped to the containing function, or script if not in a function.
 Oddly, these variable may be used before their declarations; all var declarations are implicitly moved to the top of their scope.
 This is called hoisting.

 2. A let or const declaration scopes to the innermost enclosing curly brace block, and is not hoisted.